- School Life

 - COVID-19 Learning Updates

-St. Paul's High School is located on original lands of Anishinaabeg, Cree, Oji-Cree, Dakota and Dene peoples, and on the homeland of the Métis Nation.
-We respect the Treaties that were made on these territories, we acknowledge the harms and mistakes of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirit of reconciliation and collaboration
+St. Paul’s High School is located on Treaty One territory, the original lands of the Anishinaabeg, Cree, Dakota, and Dene peoples, and the homeland of the Métis Nation.
+St. Paul’s High School is committed to a respectful promotion of reconciliation and collaboration with all Indigenous and Non-Indigenous communities.

 St. Paul’s High School is western Canada’s only Jesuit high school and is part of the Jesuit Schools Network consisting of over 60 high schools, 30 universities and colleges across North America, and an additional 300 schools and universities worldwide.